 Pea Straw Management

 Improved soil structure, tilth and recycled nitrogen for succeeding crops are all benefits of pea straw incorporation.
 In fact, most of the nitrogen returned to the soil after growing a pea crop comes from the straw.

-- dry pea straw breaks up and pulverizes quite readily when combined
+Dry pea straw breaks up and pulverizes quite readily when combined.

-- straw that is slightly green or tough will remain almost whole going through the combine
+Straw that is slightly green or tough will remain almost whole going through the combine.

-- a good straw chopper and chaff spreader will cut and spread the straw and chaff sufficiently so that tillage or direct seeding is not a problem
+A good straw chopper and chaff spreader will cut and spread the straw and chaff sufficiently so that tillage or direct seeding is not a problem.

-- tough straw will wrap around the chopper drum if the straw chopper knives are dull and worn
+Tough straw will wrap around the chopper drum if the straw chopper knives are dull and worn.